-Instead of hurting your partner’s feelings without fulfilling the main aim, it’s better to be nice and polite, which will bring out a constructive result too.
+Instead of hurting your partner’s feelings without fulfilling the main aim, it’s better to be friendly and polite, bringing out a constructive result.

-Wipe the slate clean so that after the break-up the either of the two doesn’t go around throwing mud at each other.
+Wipe the slate clean so that after the breakup, either of the two doesn’t go around throwing mud at each other.

-Breaking up with the love of your life should be done for all the right reasons in order to make your life a bliss!
+Breaking up with the love of your life should be done for all the right reasons to make your life bliss!

-If you genuinely want to be friends after you break up with someone you love, then suggest staying friends.
+If you genuinely want to be friends after you break up, then suggest staying friends.
 However, either of the two may not be comfortable with the idea.

 Hence, it’s better to respect your significant other’s sentiments.

-Give your significant other the desired space and time.
+7. Give your significant other the desired space and time